EXPLAINER: What Does Russian President Vladimir Putin Want In Ukraine?

 Russia repeatedly denied it was planning an assault, but an escalation in shelling in eastern Ukraine heightened fears that it could be stoking the violence to justify a wider conflict.

 As the situation on Ukraine’s border has intensified, NATO has raised the readiness of its rapid response force, while member countries put troops on standby and deployed battalions, planes and ships to the region.
-The US ordered 3,000 additional soldiers to be deployed to Poland, bringing the total number of reinforcements sent to Europe in recent weeks to about 5,000.
+US President Joe Biden said Thursday the US would deploy additional troops to Germany and redeploy some forces already in Europe to NATO eastern flank allies.
+In recent weeks, the US has sent several thousand soldiers into NATO countries in Eastern Europe.

 Biden and European leaders have previously warned that Russia would suffer serious consequences should Putin move ahead with a wider invasion.
 But that has not stopped Russia from continuing to bolster its military positions.